 Thunder Road – A wooden coaster designed to be placed on a hill, complete with two tunnels.
 (I cannot completely remember the story for this one, but I believe it had to do with motorcycles).

-What can I say, I had a big imagination, and I’m happy to report, that imagination never went away.
+I had 14 drawings in all.
+What can I say?
+I had a big imagination, and I’m happy to report, that imagination never went away.
 My 6th Grade Imagineering Folder means a lot to me.

 While I never became a true Imagineer, when I was at Worlds of Fun, I had moments in time where I felt like an Imagineer (a much smaller, no budget Imagineer).
 When I got the opportunity to develop new game ideas with my staff, that was a result of my love for Imagineering.
 We would sit around, toss up ideas, try to be creative.
 I even had a Disney Imagineer book sitting on one of my office tables for years.
 I felt even more like an Imagineer when we actually built the games, like this giant slingshot!